deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 [Cover image: two men seated on a bench in front of a chain-link fence, with a stunning Alaskan vista behind them.
 On the left is a scruffy bearded white man with shaggy salt-and-pepper hair, and next to him is a bald Middle-Eastern man with a neatly groomed mustache.
 Each is holding up his name on a small piece of card: “Hugh” and “Mustafa” respectively]

 In other circumstances, Hugh Johnson and Mustafa Nazif would make for an unlikely pair of friends.
-Mustafa is a well-groomed, dapper and highly educated former dentist, whose clinic in Cairo made him a very wealthy man, while Hugh on the other hand is rougher, scruffier, less conservative, and openly acknowledges that he used to be a so-called “Coyote,” a people-trafficker who made his money smuggling undocumented migrants across the USA’s border with Mexico.
+Mustafa is a well-groomed, dapper and highly educated former dentist, whose clinic in Cairo made him a very wealthy man, while Hugh on the other hand is rougher, scruffier, less conservative, and openly acknowledges that he used to be a so-called “Coyote,” a human trafficker who made his money smuggling undocumented migrants across the USA’s border with Mexico.

 Both are permanent residents the Camp Tebbutt Biodrone Internment Facility, a remote CIA outpost deep in the heart of the Yukon-Koyukuk Census Area.
 It is from this camp, earlier this year, that the man at the top of the FBI’s most wanted list, Zane Reid, was able to escape.